banana-boye/DiscoHook/README.md

 # DiscoHook
-Use discord webhooks in Computercraft to your advantage, allowing for sending, deleting, editing and reading.
+Use discord webhooks in Computercraft to your advantage, allowing for sending, deleting, editing and reading with embed capabilities.

 [Wiki](https://github.com/banana-boye/DiscoHook/wiki/intro)